opf/legal/privacy/data-processing-agreement/en.md

 3. Maintaining confidentiality in accordance with Articles 28(3)(b), 29, 32(4) GDPR.
 In carrying out their work, the Processor shall exclusively use employees who are bound to maintain confidentiality and who have previously been familiarized with the relevant data protection provisions.
 The Processor and any person under their authority who has access to personal data of the Controller may only process such data exclusively in accordance with instructions from the Controller, including the authority granted in this agreement, unless they are legally obliged to process such data.
 4. The implementation and compliance with all [technical and organizational measures](https://www.openproject.org/legal/data-processing-agreement/technical-and-organizational-data-security-measures/) required for the respective contract data processing in accordance with Articles 28(3)(c), 32 GDPR.
 5. Notification of the Controller regarding control procedures and measures taken by the supervisory authority in so far as they relate to the underlying contractual relationship.
-6. The Processor may only provide information to data subjects or third parties concerning the underlying contractual relationship with the consent of the Controller unless they are legally obliged to do so.
+6. The Processor may only provide information to data subjects or third parties concerning the underlying contractual relationship with the consent of the Controller unless it is legally obliged to do so.

 ## § 8 Sub-processors